 4. GMAT and GRE are not Indicators of Future Success: Ultimately, a high GMAT or GRE score does not equal great performance in the program or in the business world.
 GRE and GMAT do not assess the applicant’s intrinsic motivation, skills, or business qualities.

-A Full List of MBA Programs That Do Not Require GMAT or GRE Scores
+List of MBA Programs That Don’t Require GMAT or GRE

-Here, we present a list of top MBA programs that do not require GMAT or GRE scores.
+Below is a list of MBA programs that waive the GMAT or GRE entirely or for qualifying applicants.
 Keep in mind that while these programs may not require these test scores, they still maintain high standards for admissions and require other forms of evaluation, such as MBA admissions essays, interviews, and letters of recommendation.

 United States: